lucamezzatesta/thesustainabletour/README.md

 - **classname** library for concatenating classes in react
 - **react-device-detect** library for rendering different components on different device sizes
 - **google-map-react** for loading Google Maps
+- **react-infinite-scroller** for infinite scrolling in the homepage
 - **scss** for styling
 - **bootstrap** for responsiveness
 - **axios** for REST requests